guilmeister/simple_shell/README.md

 0x16.
 C - Simple Shell

 ## Foundations - Low-level programming & Algorithm ― Linux and Unix system
 programming

+## Background Context

+Write a simple UNIX command interpreter.

 ## Learning Objectives

 ## At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
-General

-## Foundations - Low-level programming & Algorithm ― Linux and Unix system
-programming

-## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-## General

 Who designed and implemented the original Unix operating system